ezEngine/docs-src/pages/docs/sound/fmod-overview.md

 [FMOD](https://www.fmod.com) is a world class sound engine used by many AAA games. *FMOD Studio* is an incredibly powerful tool to manage your sounds.

 ezEngine integrates FMOD with a plugin.
-To enable FMOD support, follow these steps:

-1. Create a free account at [fmod.com](https://www.fmod.com) and sign in
-1. Download and install the *FMOD Studio API SDK for Windows* (needed to compile the FMOD plugin)
-1. Download and install *FMOD Studio* (only needed by people who want to edit FMOD projects)
-1. Enable FMOD in the [CMake configuration](../build/cmake-config.md)
-1. Compile the engine

 > **Important:**
 >
 > Be aware that FMOD is a commercial product.
 Before you distribute a project made with EZ that includes FMOD functionality, check the [FMOD licensing options](https://www.fmod.com/licensing).

+## Using a Different FMOD SDK

+To compile the FMOD plugin, parts of the official FMOD SDK are necessary.
+On Windows, EZ contains these files already.
+If you build EZ for a different platform, or want to use a newer FMOD version, follow these steps:

+1. Create a free account at [fmod.com](https://www.fmod.com) and sign in.
+1. Download and install the *FMOD Studio API SDK for Windows* (or whichever platform you need).
+1. Download and install *FMOD Studio* (only needed by people who want to edit FMOD projects).
+1. Enable FMOD in the [CMake configuration](../build/cmake-config.md).
+1. Clean the CMake cache and regenerate.
+This way CMake will pick up the installed FMOD SDK rather than the built-in one.
+1. Compile the engine.

 ## Using FMOD Studio

+FMOD Studio is the tool with which you edit the FMOD sound events.
+This tool is not provided with EZ and has to be installed separately:

+1. Create a free account at [fmod.com](https://www.fmod.com) and sign in.
+1. Download and install *FMOD Studio*.

 FMOD Studio has a vast number of features.
 Describing how it works is out of scope for this documentation.
 Instead have a look at these resources: